Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/analysis-methods.md

 - **You have to trust the prior.**
   With enough data, having an incorrect prior won't significantly bias your results.
-But since one of the benefits of Bayesian approaches is that they are easier to make decisons with when sample sizes are small, and the prior plays a larger role in just these cases, the choice of prior can sometimes determine whether a variant gets shipped or not.
+But since one of the benefits of Bayesian approaches is that they are easier to make decisions with when sample sizes are small, and the prior plays a larger role in just these cases, the choice of prior can sometimes determine whether a variant gets shipped or not.
 Even if you establish that the prior reflects the historical patterns in your pre-experiment data, you still have